OEAdebayo/skin-project/README.md

 If you use this work in your project, please reference:

     @article{OLUSEGUNETAL2024,
-        title = {Machine learning and deep learning approaches for classifying keloid images in the context of malignant and benign skin disorders.}, author = {Olusegun Ekundayo and Dumitru Trucu and Raluca Eftimie}, journal = {...},
+        title = {Deep Learning Approaches for the Classification of Keloid Images in the Context of Malignant and Benign Skin Disorders.}, author = {Olusegun Ekundayo and Brice Chatelain and Dumitru Trucu and Raluca Eftimie}, journal = {...},
         volume = {...},
         pages = {...},
-        year = {2024},
+        year = {2025},
         issn = {...},
         doi = {...},
         url = {https://www...}